crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.0/concepts.md

  [[References](https://crowdsecurity.github.io/api_doc/index.html?urls.primaryName=CAPI)]

-Whenever the [Local API](/docs/v1.0/local_api/intro) receives an alert with associated decisions, the meta information about the alert are shared with our central api :
+Whenever the [Local API](/docs/v1.0/local_api/intro) receives an alert with associated decisions, the meta information about the alert is shared with our central api :

  - The source ip that triggered the alert
  - The scenario that was triggered